Wine tasting in Porto: where, when and how

 If you dig more the natural wines, then Genuíno is the best wine bar in Porto for you!

-Genuíno is growing very popular with locals and it has some strange opening hours, so I recommend you to book a table before heading there.
+Genuíno is very popular among locals and it has some strange opening hours, so I recommend you to book a table before heading there.

 cave bon vivant bar